-Zoom in and add a Reference node.
-Connect the backdrop node to this new node and set its Display Flag.
-Next to Reference File, click on the File Chooser and find the soccerball\anim.usd file.
-Rename the node to soccerball\anim.
+Zoom in and add a Sublayer node to the right under the light nodes.
+Connect the last light node to this new node and set its Display Flag.
+In the Sublayer File section, click on the File Chooser and find the soccerball_anim.usd file.
+Rename the node to soccerball_anim.

-Reposition the Scene view so you can see the soccerball geometry.
-Scrub in the timeline (make sure you are in Houdini GL view) to see the cached animation which is part of the USD file.
+Scrub in the timeline, in Houdini GL view, to see the cached animation which is part of the USD file.